quicwg/base-drafts/draft-ietf-quic-transport.md

 ### ECN Verification {#ecn-verification}

-Each endpoint independently verifies and enables use of ECN by setting the IP header ECN codepoint to ECN Capable Transport (ECT) for the path from it to the other peer.
-Even if not setting ECN codepoints on packets it transmits, the endpoint SHOULD provide feedback about ECN markings received (if accessible).
+It is possible for network devices on path to corrupt or erroneously drop all IP packets with ECN Capable Transport (ECT) codepoints set.
+To provide robust connectivity in the presence of such devices, each endpoint independently verifies and enables use of ECN.
+Even if not setting ECT codepoints on packets it transmits, the endpoint SHOULD provide feedback about ECN markings received if they are accessible.

-To verify both that a path supports ECN and the peer can provide ECN feedback, an endpoint sets the ECT(0) codepoint in the IP header of all outgoing packets {{!RFC8311}}.
+To verify both that a path supports ECN and that the peer can provide ECN feedback, an endpoint initially sets the ECT(0) codepoint in the IP header of all outgoing packets {{!RFC8311}}.

-If an ECT codepoint set in the IP header is not corrupted by a network device, then a received packet contains either the codepoint sent by the peer or the Congestion Experienced (CE) codepoint set by a network device that is experiencing congestion.
+If all packets with ECT codepoints are dropped by a network device, endpoints can detect loss of the packets and MAY cease setting ECT codepoints in subsequent packets.
+As one concrete strategy, an endpoint could disable setting of ECT codepoints if Initial packets with ECT codepoints set are deemed lost.

 If a QUIC packet sent with an ECT codepoint is newly acknowledged by the peer in an ACK frame without ECN feedback, the endpoint stops setting ECT codepoints in